-- Take reasonable care for their own H&S and that of others who may be affected by their activities. - Comply with safe systems of work and any other safety instruction that will safeguard them and other fellow employees, students and other users of the College; - Report to their supervisor, teacher or escorting staff member any H&S risk. - Make use and take appropriate and reasonable care of protective/safety equipment, tools, plant and equipment; - Notify the relevant Line Manager or supervisor before any significant hazards are introduced; - Attend training where their Line Manager or supervisor identifies it as necessary for H&S; - Report accidents, near misses and hazardous incidents promptly via the College's accident/incident reporting procedure; - Not intentionally or recklessly interfere with, or misuse, anything provided in the interests of health, safety or welfare. - All contracted foreign employees must have relevant and valid work LIVE WGRLDWISE.
+- Take reasonable care for their own H&S and that of others who may be affected by their activities. - Comply with safe systems of work and any other safety instruction that will safeguard them and other fellow employees, students and other

+- Report to their supervisor, teacher or escorting staff member any H&S risk. - Make use and take appropriate and reasonable care of protective/safety equipment, tools, plant and equipment; - Notify the relevant Line Manager or supervisor before any significant hazards are introduced; - Attend training where their Line Manager or supervisor identifies it as necessary for H&S; - Report accidents, near misses and hazardous incidents promptly via the College's accident/incident reporting procedure; - Not intentionally or recklessly interfere with, or misuse, anything provided in the interests of health, safety or welfare. - All contracted foreign employees must have relevant and valid work passes approved by the Ministry of Manpower (MOM).